rcs-business-messaging/rbm-api-examples/nodejs/dialogflow-integration/rbm-integration-module/README.md

 ## Deploying into a different GCP project

-You will need to take the followign steps if you deploy this module into a GCP project that is not the one containing your Dialogflow agent:
+You will need to take the following steps if you deploy this module into a GCP project that is not the one containing your Dialogflow agent:

 1. Enable the [Dialogflow API](https://console.developers.google.com/apis/api/dialogflow.googleapis.com/) in the project.